Create Office UI Fabric prototypes with Justinmind

 Now we’re going to make our menu sticky so that the user can see and interact with it no matter how far down the page they are.

 From Justinmind’s Parallax elements UI library (available by default in the Widgets tab), drag the ‘Pinned layer’ to the canvas.
 Rearrange the drop down menu items so that they are within the pinned layer element.
 The scrolling interaction is pre-defined within the parallax element.
-However, if you’d like to customize this, you can do so by reading this tutorial.
+You can also read our tutorial on how to customize sticky scrolling.

 Custom styles to align branding with the Fabric React framework